-Many projects in Vermont use Title I funds to pay for parts of their academic programming that are allowable under Title 1.
-From 2014 Title 1 Technical Assistance Alert.
+Many projects in Vermont use Title I funds to pay for parts of their academic programming that are allowable under Title I, which has been around since the Johnson administration.
+Many projects in Vermont use Title 1 funds to pay for parts of their academic programming that are allowable under Title I, which has been around since the Johnson administration.

-- Use of Title I funds for afterschool, the intent of Title I is for all children to become proficient in the State's academic achievement standards and to provide supplement supports for those students that are struggling to meet the State's standards.
+• Use of Title I funds for afterschool, and the intent of Title I is for all children to become proficient in the State's academic achievement standards and to provide supplement supports for those students that are struggling to meet the State's standards.
 Afterschool programming can be an important component of helping students academically and closing the achievement gap in a school or LEA.
 Title I funds can be used in afterschool programs but not for all costs.
-Below are the 3 most common forms of afterschool programming using Title I funds: - 1.
-In a Targeted Assistance Title I school, the school may offer an afterschool program for those students who are on the Title I caseload (those students that have been assessed by multiple means to be academically disadvantaged).
-In this case, Title I funds may be used to fund almost all aspect of the program as long as it is academic in nature. - 2.
+Below are the 3 most common forms of afterschool programming using Title I funds:

+- 1. In a Targeted Assistance Title I school, the school may offer an afterschool program for those students who are on the Title I caseload (those students that have been assessed by multiple means to be academically disadvantaged).
+In this case, Title I funds may be used to fund almost all aspects of the program as long as it is academic in nature. - 2.
 In a Schoolwide Title I school, the school may offer an afterschool program for all of its students.
 In a Schoolwide model, all students are considered to be Title I students.
-Again, Title I funds may be used to fund almost all aspects of the program as long as it is academic in nature AND the strategy of providing extra academic supports through an afterschool program is outlined in the school's Schoolwide plan.

-- 3. Some LEAs or schools operate 21st Century Community Learning Center afterschool programs.
+Again, Title I funds may be used to fund almost all aspects of the program as long as it is academic in nature AND the strategy of providing extra academic supports through an afterschool program is outlined in the school's Schoolwide plan. - 3.
+Some LEAs or schools operate 21st Century Community Learning Center afterschool programs.
 LEAs or schools may use their funds as outlined above.
-If the program is associated with a Targeted Assistance school, then Title I funds may be used to fund academically-oriented services for the Title I caseload students only.
+If the program is associated with a Targeted Assistance school, then Title I funds may be used to fund academically oriented services for the Title I caseload students only.
 If associated with a Schoolwide school, all students may participate but the funds are limited to providing the academic portion of the afterschool program supplemental instruction, homework club, etc. If a LEA operates the afterschool program, then it must be operated as a Title I Targeted Assistance model unless all schools in the LEA are schoolwide Title 1 schools. - 4.
 Title I funds may not be used as blanket support for a summer or afterschool program.
 The LEA should work in partnership with the program to determine what costs are allowable and under Title I and allocate expenses to particular high-quality offerings.
 Records, including time and effort if applicable, must be maintained to verify that the Title I funds are spent in accordance with the requirements outlined above.